Home | Sitemap | Books | Poems | Recordings | News | Notes | Criticism | Links | Archives | Members | Copyright | Search

 News items:

-A highly accurate, thoroughly revised version of the Wikipedia.org entry on Auden was first posted in 2007.
+A highly accurate, thoroughly revised version of the Wikipedia.org entry on Auden is now available.
 This site strongly recommends that online researchers make reference to the archived version of the page, in the link above, rather than to current versions, which may be less accurate or may be subject to vandalism.
+(A page on Wystanus Hugo Auden in the Latin-language Vicipedia may also be of interest.)

 The W. H. Auden Society commemorates the life and work of one of the greatest poets in the English language.